AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/create-content.md

 For more information about Content Fragments and AEM, consider reviewing this additional documentation.

 * [Basic Handling](/help/sites-cloud/authoring/getting-started/basic-handling.md) - Documentation on how to navigate and use AEM for new users
+* [Content Fragments](/help/assets/content-fragments/content-fragments.md) - Overview of Content Fragments and links to complete documentation on Content Fragments
+* [Managing Content Fragments](/help/assets/content-fragments/content-fragments-managing.md) - How to create and manage Content Fragments